alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>Tokyo tower in the background, through blooming cherry branches.</figcaption>
 </figure>

-Close to the tower, we stopped by another example of traditional Japanese architecture at the **Zojoji Temple**, a buddhist temple from the 17th century.
+Close to the tower, we stopped by the **Zojoji Temple**, a Buddhist temple from the 17th century.

 Minato also features some very modern areas like Roppongi and Shiodome.
 These neighbourhoods are full of office towers and high end residential buildings.